-Post-Graduation Plans

-When the COVID-19 pandemic hit Indonesia in early 2020, the Ministry of Finance introduced the National Economy Recovery program as an effort to maintain economic stability.
-The program ran from 2020 up until the end of 2022, where various support initiatives were enforced to help the recovery of Micro, Small, and Medium Enterprises (MSMEs).
-Despite the program has ended, MSMEs still need further support to face the uncertainty that came after the economy was heavily disrupted by the COVID-19 pandemic., With the significant role of MSMEs in the Indonesian economy, I realize that it is imperative to provide MSMEs with guidance and finances that they need to become Indonesia’s solution in facing the threat of global recession.

-Due to the COVID-19 pandemic, MSMEs were forced to take informal loans with staggering interest rates and most of them ended up shutting down their businesses.
-Based on the data collected by LPEM UI and UNDP, over 95% of Indonesian MSMEs reported a decrease in asset value and over 77% reported loss in revenue during the pandemic.
-In addition, the pandemic also caused holdups in productions due to the scarcity of raw materials, declines in number of customers, as well as hardships in getting financial support, leading to MSMEs struggling to pay their outstanding loans, utility bills, and employee wages.

-Accounting for more than 60% of the country’s GDP and over 95% of its labor market, MSMEs are considered to be the main driver of Indonesia’s economy.
-Despite their significant role, MSMEs still have difficulties securing financing to expand their businesses except for expensive micro-loans.
-I learned about this when I was doing community service in a remote village in Gunung Kidul Regency called Jatiayu, where I talked to small merchants about their concerns regarding their financial situation.
-During our discussions, I saw one of their main problems centered around their lack of financial literacy, as indicated by their inefficiency in managing their working capital and bookkeeping records.
-Consequently, they weren’t able to produce financial statements, which is one of the most important requirements in securing a bank loan.
-They also didn’t have enough working capital and assets as collateral, making it impossible to get outside funding which dampened their growth.

-Upon graduating from my postgraduate studies, I aim to obtain experience and network to build my own VC that focuses on MSMEs.
+[#8]Upon graduating from my postgraduate studies, I aim to obtain experience and network to build my own VC that focuses on MSMEs.
 As a starting point, I see myself going back to Indonesia to work as an investment analyst at a leading VC.
 Surrounding myself with experts in the field and observing how they value and assess businesses before investing will provide me with skills pivotal to achieving my goal as a future venture capitalists, including identifying investment opportunities, negotiating terms of investments, and managing my portfolios.
 Through this, I also hope to learn fundraising strategies by witnessing how VCs raise capital from investors so I can have the financial capability to invest in MSMEs.
 With the unique economic landscape of Indonesia that is driven by MSMEs and a large untapped market within the vast archipelago, I am particularly excited for opportunities to work at local VCs.
 As my goal involves small businesses that tend to hesitate to expand beyond their residential areas, I believe having specific knowledge of the local market and a chance to personalize my approach when talking to them is highly important.
 The experience of working at local VCs will also give me the knowledge of assessing types of businesses with expansion potential according to the Indonesian market.